Syracuse Spousal Support Attorneys

 Put Two Decades of Legal Experience on Your Side

-If you are interested in pursuing spousal support before or after your divorce or are in need of immediate mediation, get in touch with Haddad Law Office, P.C. today for a confidential consultation.
+If you are interested in pursuing spousal support in NY before or after your divorce or are in need of immediate mediation, get in touch with Haddad Law Office, P.C. today for a confidential consultation.
 I maintain an exclusive focus on all family law matters, and I want to help protect both you and your family.